ratzori/luolaroepellys-spec/docs/sight_data.md

 #Sight data

 ##Full sight data
 Full data is used only once in the initialization to inform full possible field of view.
 In full pattern @ is in the center of the pattern and width and height are odd numbers.
 Full pattern contains only symbols S, X and one @.
+Orientation is the initial orientation of the bot.
 ```
 X  Area than can be seen
 S  Shadow ( area that is out of the sight )